NickFeD/TelegramBotKit/docs/hosting.md

 ## Global rate limiting

-Polling uses a global DOP limiter.
-If you need stricter control, set `MaxDegreeOfParallelism` to a lower value (or `0` to disable).
+Polling uses a global DOP limiter (`MaxDegreeOfParallelism`).

+- Set it to a lower value for stricter global concurrency.
+- Set it to `0` to **remove the global limit** (unlimited concurrency; actors still serialize per key).